rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 Next, we added another `use` line: `use rand::Rng`.
 We’re going to use a method in a moment, and it requires that `Rng` be in scope to work.
-The basic idea is this: methods are defined on something called ‘traits’, and for the method to work, it needs the trait to be in scope.
+The basic idea is this: methods are defined on something called *traits*, and for the method to work, it needs the trait to be in scope.
 For more about the details, read the traits section in Chapter XX.